tonycletus/tonycletus/README.md

 Short note about me:

 - 🔥 I am a web developer and digital marketer
-- 🔭 I’m currently building *
-- 🌱 I’m currently learning React/Gatsby/GraphQL
+- 🌱 I’m currently working to improve myself
-- 👯 I’m looking to collaborate on OSS that provides social values/good
+- 👯 I’m looking to collaborate on OSS that inspires me
-- 💬 Ask me about coding and marketing
+- 💬 Thinking about solving problems.
 - 📫 How to reach me: [Twitter](https://twitter.com/iamtonycletus "iamtonycletus") | [LinkedIn](https://www.linkedin.com/in/tonycletus "Tony Cletus")
-- ⚡ Fun fact: The usual programmers drink coffee while coding but I drink Garri + condiment!
 - 💎 What else?
-I love travelling, adventure, teaching, writing and reading
+I love traveling, Family, adventure, and teaching.